-Work experience is covered by the Equality Act, either under the normal employment provisions or under the provisions for education providers such as universities.
-This page does not necessarly apply if a university of or other education provider is involved: see separate page on Work placements related to education courses.
+Work experience is covered by the Equality Act, under rules on ’employment services’ if not under the normal employment provisions.
+Further issues can arise if a university or other education provider is involved: see separate page on Work placements related to education courses.

-Even if the person is not an ’employee’, the work experence should still fall within the employment provisions of the Equality Act, on the basis that it is an ’employment service’ within s.55 EqA.
-The definition of employment service in EqA s.56 includes: ‘Work experience (including work experience the duration of which is not agreed until after it begins)’.
-The definition also includes ‘making arrangements for the provision of’ work experience.
+Even if the person is not an “employee”, the work experience should still fall within the employment provisions of the Equality Act, on the basis that it is an ’employment service’ within s.55 EqA.
+The definition of employment service in EqA s.56 includes: “Work experience (including work experience the duration of which is not agreed until after it begins)”.
+The definition also includes “making arrangements for the provision of” work experience.
 See too the Employment Code para 11.59.